I received quotations, how do I compare them?

 Because of these distinctions, it is crucial to know what to check to compare quotes.
 We have outlined some points that you cannot fail to check in a quote, and which criteria you should use to choose between suppliers.
 First read here how to get unified quotations of different parts optimizing your process.

 Always check the technical specifications of the quote.
 This includes all information about the product, such as weight, color, size, and other data.
 It is important that the quotation specifies the conditions under which the product will arrive on delivery, if assembled or dismantled, and whether the supplier provides equipment for assembly, for example.

 Speaking of conditions, it’s fundamental to check the unit and packing specifications.
 Some products are purchased in large quantities, such as small spare parts, tools, screws, nails.
 Others are bought only in case of need or in small quantities, like engines.
 The quotation must specify in which unit the product will be purchased (for example, by pounds or kilos, hundreds or thousands), as well as the packaging in which it will be delivered.

 Packaging is really important because it has a direct influence on price!
 Some inputs are transported in pallet boxes, others in plastic bags with bubble wrap or pieces of foam for protection, and this makes all the difference in the final price.

-The transport should also be evaluated.
+The transport and Incoterm should also be evaluated.
 Air freight is faster, but more expensive, while transportation by highways or railways may be cheaper (despite the greater risks of accidents and longer lead time).
 Transport by ships involves port tariffs, in addition to the time of loading and unloading, demanding a thorough analysis of the price and estimated deadline.